 But to keep your inventory management effective, you need to undergo inventory optimization from time to time.
 This way, you can reduce the amount of working capital tied up in inventory, while making sure you’re meeting supply.

 Here are seven ways to make sure your inventory optimization efforts are getting you the results you need.

 Why is supply chain inventory optimization important?

-There are several key reasons why inventory optimization is encouraged regardless of industry.
+There are several key reasons why inventory optimization in supply chain is encouraged regardless of industry.
 After all, a process of creation, manufacturing, and sale is what makes most businesses run smoothly.